siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Define a new node type:
+Define the new node type:

 ```go
 const KindText = "text"
 ```

-Now, implement a functional node.
-Utilize the `OneToOneNode` provided as a base template, which receives input packets, processes them, and sends output packets:
+Now, implement a node that can actually function.
+Using the provided `OneToOneNode` template, the node will receive input packets, process them, and send out output packets:

 ```go
 type TextNode struct {